Graduate Admissions FAQs

 - Can the GRE be waived?

-Due to the coronavirus pandemic, GRE scores for this admissions cycle are neither required nor expected.
+Due to the ongoing pandemic, GRE scores for this admissions cycle are neither required nor expected.

-In non-Covid times, the GRE is required.
-We encourage you to take the GRE no later than two months prior to the application deadline, and preferably earlier.
+Prior to the pandemic, the GRE was required and applicants were encouraged to take the GRE no later than two months prior to the application deadline, and preferably earlier.
 ETS must send your GRE scores to institution code 1839 (a department code is not needed).
 GRE scores are valid 5 years from the date you took the test.

 - Can the TOEFL be waived in certain cases for non-native English speakers?

 Yes, the TOEFL can be waived if you meet one of Rackham’s exemptions.
 A list of those exemptions can be found here.
 You are encouraged to take the TOEFL no later than two months prior to the application deadline, and preferably earlier.
 ETS must send your TOEFL scores to institution code 1839 (a department code is not needed).
 TOEFL scores are valid 2 years from the date you took the test.
 No other test scores (e.g. IELTS, ECPE, MET) are acceptable.